abhinavabcd/QuizApp_Android/README.md

 	Facebook SDK (facebook integration)
 	MPCharts Lib (https://github.com/PhilJay/MPAndroidChart)

-Most configuration in Config.java , do have a look into it.
+I have included the jars for autobahn and mpcharts, You should load the appcompat (v7) , googleplayservices lib and facebook sdk and load it in your eclipse.
+Add them to this project , rightclick>properties>android>libraries , remove the existing and point the correct one from your system.

-All in App strings in UiUtils.java
+Most client configuration is in Config.java , do have a look into it.
+All the 'in game App strings' in UiUtils.java , use them to navigate though the code.

 Its a eclipse android Project .
 You will need QuizApp_tornado_server to launch the app you can clone it from here.